Dirichlet domains for Anosov subgroups: Locally symmetric spaces

 In particular we get the following result for every $\omega$ that is the highest restricted weight of a representation: \begin{corollary} Let $\Gamma$ be a torsion-free $\omega$-undistorted subgroup of $G$.
 The locally symmetric space $\X/\Gamma$ is topologically tame. \end{corollary}

-This recovers a particular case of \cite[Theorem 1.4]{GKW} since $\omega$-undistorted representations are Anosov.
-Note that the set of $\omega\in \mathfrak{a}$ up to positive scalar and the action of the Weyl group that are the highest restricted wieght of a representation is dense.
+This recovers a particular case of \cite[Theorem 1.4]{GKW} and \cite[Theorem 1.5.(ii)]{KL18a} since $\omega$-undistorted representations are Anosov.
+Note that the set of $\omega\in \mathfrak{a}$, considered up to positive scaling and the action of the Weyl group, that are the highest restricted weight of a representation is dense.
 Therefore any $\omega$-undistorted representation for $\omega\in \mathfrak{a}$ is $\omega'$-undistorted for such an $\omega'$, and hence the Theorem applies.